Skip to main content

 Another use for chromatology in food testing is the detection of contaminants.
 Chromatography tests a food or drink sample by separating mixtures and analyzing the components for any harmful pollutants that could infect the food or drink.

-The collection and packaging of food include many steps, and there are many opportunities for food to be contaminated, from pesticides to industrial waste to human contamination.
-Chromatography offers a reliable test for ensuring that food is free of contaminants.
+The collection and packaging of food involves many steps and as many opportunities for food to be contaminated.
+From pesticides to industrial waste to human contamination, chromatography offers a reliable test for ensuring that food is free of contaminants.

 Detection of Food Additives

-Food additives are less dangerous and harmful to people than spoiled or contaminated food, but foods must still be tested for additives.
-Food makers introduce additives to food or drinks to add preservatives, color, and various other reasons.
+Food additives are less dangerous and harmful to people than spoilage or contamination, but foods must still require testing.
+Food makers introduce additives to food or drinks to add preservatives, color, and for various other reasons.

-While food additives are much safer, they are still strictly monitored by the FDA.
+While safer now, food additives are still strictly monitored by the FDA.
 Using chromatography, labs monitor and identify food additives for nutrition labels, so you can be sure that you know what’s in the food and drink you’re purchasing and whether it’s safe for you and your family.

 Types of Chromatographic Approaches to Food Testing